dotnet/docs-aspire/docs/whats-new/preview-5.md

 In preview 5, our primary focus has been on non-functional requirements, particularly around security and performance improvements.

-### Structured logs details improvement
+### Structured logs details

 Structured logs provide structured, contextual data along with the log message.
 Previously, the dashboard UI displayed all information related to a structured log entry in a single list.

-In preview 5, the dashboard UI has been updated to group information into sections:
+In preview 5, the dashboard UI has been updated to group structured logs information into sections:

 - **Log Entry** - The log level, message, and structured data.
 This is the most frequently used information.
 - **Context** - The context in which the log entry was created.
 For example, the category and optional trace and span IDs.